Lakshmirajakri/Lakshmirajakri/README.md

 # 👋 Hi, I'm Lakshmi Rajakrishna!

 Welcome to my GitHub profile!
-I’m a Molecular Biologist and Biotechnologist with a strong foundation in neuroscience, drug target validation, and CRISPR-based technologies.
+I’m a Molecular Biologist and Biotechnologist with a strong foundation in drug target validation, assay design and CRISPR-based technologies.
 I enjoy solving complex problems at the intersection of biology and data science.

 ---